Grain elevator: Ruling lets slave descendants suit go ahead

 Greenfield purchased the land in July 2021 on the east bank of the Mississippi River in St. John the Baptist Parish and said the roughly $400 million project would include a loading terminal and 54 silos, providing more than 100 jobs.
 The lush green fields where the terminal would go butt up against the large levee that keeps the Mississippi River in its track.

-The lawyer representing Greenfield, Louis E. Buatt, said during an interview after the hearing that company officials would review the judge’s written ruling when it’s issued in coming days and would then likely seek to have the 5th Circuit Court of Appeals review his decision.
+The lawyer representing Greenfield, Louis E. Buatt, said after the hearing that company officials would review the judge’s written ruling when it’s issued in coming days and would then likely seek a review by the appeals court.

+“Greenfield is moving forward with our project after earning overwhelming support from the community, the port and public officials on our effort to bring clean jobs and tax support for the residents,” he said in a statement, adding that he didn’t think the legal maneuvering would ultimately hold up the project.

 Buatt said although the judge denied all three of the company’s arguments for dismissing the case outright — the judge did indicate that its assertion that the statue of limitations has already run out might have merit going forward.
-A representative for the parish where the project is to be built — and which is also named in the lawsuit — said the parish could not comment on pending litigation.
+A representative for the parish said they could not comment on pending litigation.

 The Descendants Project has been fighting the placement of the grain elevator, saying some homes in the nearby town of Wallace where they live would be only 260 feet (less than 80 meters) away from the project, which the lawsuit states would include “a conveyor structure nearly as tall as the Statue of Liberty.”